 During 2003, Monte Carlo completed a new cruise ship pier in the harbor at Monte Carlo.
 This new pier makes it easier to visit this exciting Mediterranean port for the thousands of cruise lovers whose ships include Monaco as a port of call.

-I always thought that because of its small size, Monte Carlo and Monaco were synonymous.
-Most of us certainly use the terms so!
+Many people think Monte Carlo and Monaco were synonymous, especially since the country is so small.
 There are actually several different areas in Monaco.
 The old town of Monaco-Ville surrounds the palace on the southwest side of the Monaco harbor.
 To the west of Monaco-Ville is the new suburb, harbor, and marina of Fontvieille.
 On the other side of the rock and around the harbor is La Condamine.
 The resort of Larvotto with its imported sandy beaches is on the east, and Monte Carlo is in the middle of it all.

 The Grimaldi family is still a very visible royal family.
 Those of us who loved Grace Kelly and are fascinated by "royals" know this family well.
 You don't even have to be a reader of the tabloids to know about the Grimaldis.
-Monaco's aging leader, Prince Ranier, is one of the few autocratic royal leaders left in the world.
 The relationship between Monaco and France is an interesting one.
-Any new law passed in France is automatically sent to Prince Ranier.
+Any new law passed in France is automatically sent to Prince Albert, the current head of the Grimaldi family and the titular ruler of Monaco.
 If he likes it, it becomes a law in Monaco.
 If not, it doesn't!
-(Sounds kind of like the relationship I have with my husband sometimes--I can make all the rules I want, but he ignores any that don't suit him!)

 Gambling and the tourism associated with it has been the primary livelihood of the city for more than a century.
 If you're not a gambler, don't let that keep you from traveling to Monaco.
-However, even with only one day in port, I found there were many other interesting shore activities in Monte Carlo and the surrounding areas.
+However, even with only one day in port, there are many other interesting shore activities in Monte Carlo and the surrounding areas.

 While you are on the hill near the palace, be sure to take time to walk over and look at the harbors on either side.
 The view is marvelous!